WordPress Plugins For Managing WordPress Post Revisions

 Optimize Database after Deleting Revisions

-OptimizeDatabase not only lets you prune unnecessary revisions of posts and pages (with the option of keeping a specific number of your most recent revisions) and checks if your WordPress database needs cleaning and optimization, it also lets you do the following maintenance tasks:
+OptimizeDatabase not only lets you remove redundant page and post revisions (with the option to keep a specific number of your most recent revisions) and lets you perform a one-click optimization maintenance routine, it also lets you do the following optional maintenance tasks:

 - Delete ‘expired transients’

-- Exclude specific pages/posts and tables from cleaning and optimization
+- Exclude selected tables and/or specific posts/pages from cleaning and optimization

 - And more!